awslabs/kubeflow-manifests/distributions/aws/examples/cognito-rds-s3/README.md

 1. Clone the repo
 1. Create an EKS cluster and
 1. Create S3 Bucket
+1. Create RDS Instance
+1. Configure AWS Secrets for RDS and S3
+1. Install AWS Secrets and Kubernetes Secrets Store CSI driver

-## Configure Kubeflow Pipelines for RDS and S3
+## Configure RDS endpoint and S3 bucket name for Kubeflow Pipelines

 Follow the [Configure Kubeflow Pipelines](../rds-s3/README.md#2-configure-kubeflow-pipelines) section from this guide to:
-1. Create an RDS instance
-2. Substitute the RDS connection strings and credentials to be used to access the db instance and S3
+1. Substitute the RDS Host and S3 Bucket name used to access the dbinstance and S3

-## Configure Katib for RDS
-Follow the [Configure Katib](../rds-s3/README.md#3-configure-katib) section from this guide to:
-1. Substitute the RDS connection strings and credentials to be used to access the db instance

 ## Configure Custom Domain and Cognito